Weyl invariant $E_8$ Jacobi forms: W(E8) -invariant Jacobi forms of small index

 \subsection{The case of index 4}

-In this subsection we study the structure of the graded ring of $W(E_8)$-invariant Jacobi forms of index $4$.
+In this subsection we study the space of $W(E_8)$-invariant Jacobi forms of index $4$.
 We first assert that the possible minimum weight of $W(E_8)$-invariant weak Jacobi forms of index $4$ is $-16$.
 If there exists a non-zero weak Jacobi form $\phi$ of index 4 and weight $k<-16$, then its $q^0$-term is not zero and is not of the form

 otherwise we can construct a non-zero holomorphic Jacobi form of wight less than $4$ (i.e. $\Delta\phi$).
 As in the case of index $3$, by the Eisenstein series and the differential operators, we can construct a weak Jacobi form of weight $-18$ with non-zero $q^0$-term and note it by $f$.
 For convenience, we write